Frequently Asked Questions

 Q. Can I be excused from jury duty?

-(5) Is under interdiction or incapable of serving as a juror because of a mental or physical infirmity; or
+- Individuals under interdiction or incapable of serving as a juror because of a mental or physical infirmity may also request to be excused with a medical note from an attending physician.

-Q. If I am picked to sit on a jury, how long will it take?
+Q. If I am selected to sit on a jury, how long will it take?

 Q. Will I be required to continue to report for jury duty even if I am selected to sit on a jury?